watertowndev/kvsmdp/README.md

 ## Roadmap
 Some of the things that need to be done soon.
-- Improve library documentation
+- Improve library documentation, including examples.
-- Create library tests
+- Improve library test coverage.